CSCfi/csc-user-guide/docs/cloud/rahti/rahti-migration.md

 ![page1](../img/create_project2.png)

-The fields are the same as with Rahti 1 had:
+The fields are the same as with Rahti 1 1 had:

 1. You need to pick a unique name that is not in use by any other project in the system.

 1. You can also enter a human-readable display name and.

 1. You have to also enter a CSC computing project in the Description field.
 It must be a currently valid CSC project, that your account has access to.
 In order to view to which CSC projects you have access to, please check https://my.csc.fi.
-If you have access to no CSC project, you will not be able to create any Rahti project.
-If you have Rahti access via project_1000123, you would enter the following in the Description field:
+If you have access to no CSC project, you will not be able to create any Rahti 1 project.
+If you have Rahti 1 access via project_1000123, you would enter the following in the Description field:

 > csc_project: 1000123

 ## Network, opened by default

-By default any new Namespace in Rahti will have a network opened by default.
-This means that by default any other Pod in any other namespace in the whole Rahti will be able to contact any Pod in the new namespace.
-This is different than with Rahti beta that had the opposite policy, closed by default.
+By default any new Namespace in Rahti 1 2 will have a network opened by default.
+This means that by default any other Pod in any other namespace in the whole Rahti 1 2 will be able to contact any Pod in the new namespace.
+This is different than with Rahti 1 2 at had the opposite policy, closed by default.

 If you want to imitate the previous behaviour, i.e.: isolate all Pods from traffic external to the Namespace, please check out the [Networking page](../../rahti/networking/).